 Boundaries related to student relationships: Be wise when planning outside of class events or interactions with students.
 A good general guideline is to hang out with students most often in a group setting.
 For one-on-one interactions such as office hours or tutoring sessions, arrange to meet in public, open places (library, coffee shop, lobby of a residence hall, etc.).
 You should not host students alone in your home or drive them in your car.
-Dating a student in your CAT Community is strongly discouraged.
+Dating a student in your CAT Community is not allowed.
 Finally, all of your activities with CAT Community students should be legal, safe and in good taste.
 If you are placed in an uncomfortable situation or have a question about appropriate boundaries, please contact the LA Coordinator.

 Boundaries related to student privacy: As you build trust with students, they may confide in you with personal information or concerns.
 You should feel free to listen, empathize and provide advice to students as long as you feel comfortable.
 You should also protect the student's privacy by not sharing these personal concerns with the professor or other members of the CAT Community.
 The exception to this rule are cases where you are required to report an incident to a university professional, which include any reports of discrimination, harassment, or retaliation - particularly if these events happened on campus.
-Other situations may also require that you take action to help the happened on campus.
 Other situations may also require that you take action to help the student.
 For example, if the student shares information that may contribute to his or her academic performance in class, you may want to alert the professor.
 If you ever sense that the student may be in danger or place others in danger, you should immediately report this to the appropriate supervisor, such as the LA Coordinator, an RA or RLC, or your CAT Community professor.
 When in doubt, please make a quick written record of your interaction with the student and immediately contact the LA Coordinator.